abhiwand/atk/doc/source/appendix_application_conf.rst

             # http://s3.thinkaurelius.com/docs/titan/current/titan-config-ref.html
             storage {

               # Whether to enable batch loading into the storage backend.
-Set to true for bulk loads.
+              # Set to true for bulk loads.
               //batch-loading = true

-              # Size of the batch in which mutations are persisted
+              # Size of the batch in which mutations are persisted.
               //buffer-size = 2048

               lock {
-                #Number of milliseconds the system waits for a lock application to be acknowledged by the storage backend
+                # Number of milliseconds the system waits for a lock application
+                # to be acknowledged by the storage backend.
                 //wait-time = 400

-                #Number of times the system attempts to acquire a lock before giving up and throwing an exception
+                # Number of times the system attempts to acquire a lock before
+                # giving up and throwing an exception.
                 //retries = 15
               }